 ABC Insurance Policies

-Details about our member General Liability Coverage and Participant Accident Coverage and insurance Certificate of Liability Insurance can be found here and the Officers & Directors policy is here.
+Information about our coverage and insurance Certificate of Liability Insurance 2023-2024 can be found here and the Officers & Directors (D&O) policy is here.

 Medical Claim Form

-If an effected member would like to submit a claim for expenses with our insurance provider, this claim form needs to be completed by the rider and president and submitted to the insurance carrier.
+If an effected member would like to submit a claim for expenses with our insurance provider, this expense claim form needs to be completed by the rider and president or vice-president and submitted to the insurance carrier my the member.

 State Bicycle Laws